ssherwood/ysql-demo-cache/README.md

 ### GKE Tips

 - Pick the same region/zones as the database nodes.
-- For security reasons, use a private cluster.
+- For better security, use a private cluster.
-- Enable `Enable control plane authorized networks` to your personal IP address(es).
+- Select `Enable control plane authorized networks` and add your personal IP address(es).
 - The YugabyteDB VPC may need an ingress rule for the IP range of the provisioned GKE cluster.
   To locate the IP address CIDR, go to the cluster configuration and find `Pod IPv4 address range`.
   Add this to a firewall rule allowing ingress from these IPs.
-- Don't forget any required Labels
+- Don't forget any required Labels!

 ### Set up Local `kubectl` Credentials